bastress/comp_370/hw9/taxonomy_guide.md

 Edge Cases:
 - "Looking For A French Partner!"
 IN.
 The goal is to study french.
 - "Study group for comp 208" OUT.
 This is directly tied to a course and should be labeled courses.

+### Exams:
+Definition: Posts about midterms/finals/tests (not assignments) for classes at the university.

+Examples:
+- "How to pass my finals :/"
+- "Online midterm comp 330"

+Edge Cases:
+- "McGill to disallow finals worth over 75%" OUT.
+This is a PSA.
+- "Midterm more like mid term."
+IN.
+It's a joke and so close to being labeled fun, but ultimately is still about exams.